Kung Fu: The Next Generation

 Kung Fu: The Next Generation is a 1987 television pilot which was intended to be a follow-up to the 1972–75 television series, Kung Fu.
 It was the second follow-up to the series after Kung Fu: The Movie (1986).
 It tells the story in present-day of the great-grandson of the Shaolin monk (who is also named Kwai Chang Caine after his great-grandfather) played by David Darlow and his son Johnny Caine, portrayed by Brandon Lee.
 The main supporting cast includes Miguel Ferrer as Mic, Paula Kelly as Lt.
 Lois S. Poole, and Dominic Barto as Carl Levin.

 The pilot was not picked up for a series but in 1987 it aired on CBS Summer Playhouse, a series that aired unsold television pilots.
-In the 1990s, another follow-up to the series titled Kung Fu: The Legend Continues aired which ignored the continuity of the TV movies.
+In the 1990s, another follow-up to the series titled Kung Fu: The Legend Continues aired which maintained canon with the original series, while diseregarding the earlier TV movie and the pilot.